 The Frenchie has a wonderful temperament, makes a great companion dog, and wants nothing more than to spend time with you.
 She is typically very good around children and also other pets and doesn’t require much exercise.

-Once-upon-a-time French Bulldogs were only available in dark colors but since the mid-1990s a vast range of colors have been developed.
+Once upon a time, French Bulldogs were only available in dark colors but since the mid-1990s a vast range of colors has been developed.
 You can now choose French Bulldogs in many colors including fawn, red, cream, and white.

 When Breed Standards were modified, to allow fawn French Bulldogs, this coat became extremely popular.
 The basic color of all French Bulldogs is now fawn (or a warm beige color).

-Though Frenchies are available in several different colors, not all are officially approved.
+Though Frenchies are available in many different colors, not all are officially approved.
 Unfortunately, some colors are more prone to health problems because of the breeding practices that produce them.